-How Digital Marketing Affects Consumer Behavior?
+How Digital Marketing Affects Consumer Behavior – A Guide

 Digital Marketing only evolved in the late 1990s with the advent of the Internet all over the world.
 As businesses moved online, consumers leveraged the freedom of shopping from the ease of their homes.
 What started with shopping from a website sporadically on the internet has become a periodical activity for over two billion digital shoppers worldwide, which has completely transformed the marketing behavior of organizations.
 Thus, the pressing question here is, how Digital Marketing affects consumer behavior?

-First, we need to clear a bit about what Digital Marketing is.
+First, we need to clarify a bit about what Digital Marketing is.
 Digital Marketing is promoting products and services on the internet.
 This can take many forms, such as Social Media Marketing, Search Engine Marketing, and Email Marketing.
 Cutting to the chase, Digital Marketing is just marketing, plain and simple.

 The internet, especially over the past few years, has evolved into a world of its own.
 We are netizens first, and citizens later.
 As such, the billboards have been replaced by banner ads, annoying posters have been replaced by annoying pop-ups, and sensational TV ads by clickbait stories.
 One can say that nothing has changed.